dyan-dy/dyan-dy.github.io/_pages/about.md

   - /about.html
 ---

-My name is Dong-Yu Gao (Simplified Chinese Characters: 高 东宇, Mandarin Pinyin: Dong55-Yu214 Gao55, Wade–Giles: Tung Yü Kao, IPA: tʊŋ55-y214 kɑʊ55).
+My name is Dong-Yu Gao and you can all me **Yu** (Simplified Chinese Characters: 高 东宇, Mandarin Pinyin: Dong55-Yu214 Gao55, Wade–Giles: Tung Yü Kao, IPA: tʊŋ55-y214 kɑʊ55).
 I hold my bachelor's degree from [School of Chinese Langugage and Literature](https://chinese.whu.edu.cn/), [Wuhan University](https://en.whu.edu.cn/), with minor from [Mathematics](https://maths.whu.edu.cn/Englishversion/).
 Then I got my masters degree from [IT and Cognition,  University of Copenhagen](https://studies.ku.dk/masters/it-and-cognition/).

 I completed my bachelor's thesis in the field of computational linguistics* under the supervision of [Prof. Xiao-Chun Huang](https://ling.whu.edu.cn/view/23595.html); and my master's thesis in [Belongie's Lab](https://www.belongielab.org/) affiliated with [Pioneer Center for AI](https://www.aicentre.dk/) and [Department of Computer Science, DIKU](https://di.ku.dk/english/), where I received hands-on support from Dr. Dan Wang and Dr. Nico Lang.
 I am deeply grateful for their patience and guidance throughout my study and research.